epoelke/multibuildpack-test-app/thoughts.md

 or anything else will be the behavior you should expect.
 In my case the behavior of the staticfile buildpack is what happened.

-When using the staticfile buildpack just to get nginx you should always push in a custom nginx.conf file as part of your application to avoid any accidental configuration mishaps.
+When using the staticfile buildpack just to get nginx, you should always push in a custom nginx.conf file as part of your application to avoid any accidental configuration mishaps.
 You can see the example nginx.conf in the multibuildpack-test-app github repo.
 The configuration I used has some rate